tccw/gitbread/README.md

  Anyone, beginner or expert, who wants to bake consistent loaves of bread or experiment and refine favorite recipes will find the GitBread diary tool useful.
-Keep track of final recipes, the conditions that lead to the best version of an oft-baked bread, or simply go wild with experimentation knowing that you can easily look back at what you did.
+Keep track of final recipes, the conditions that lead to the best version of an oft-baked bread, or simply go wild with experimentation knowing that you can easily look back at where you started and what you changed.

+###Phase 1 User Stories

+- As a user, I want to be able to add a recipe to my collection
+- As a user, I want to be able to view the titles of all my recipes
+- As a user, I want to to be able to view the master version of a recipe
+- As a user, I want to be able to view the testing version of a recipe
+- As a user, I want to be able to attempt a recipe
+- As a user, I want to be able to make notes about the results of my attempt, and view these results later
+- As a user, I want to be able to view the number of times I have attempted a recipe
+- As a user, I want to be able to test a variation of a recipe and replace the master if it is better, or leave it in my recipe history if it makes it worse.
+- As a user I want to be able scale a recipe up or down easily